mlgranger540/milestone-3/README.md

 ### Code

+[This guide](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login) was used to help set up my Flask login system.

+[This stackoverflow post](https://stackoverflow.com/questions/7478366/create-dynamic-urls-in-flask-with-url-for/35936261#35936261) was used to further my understanding of dynamic URLs in Flask.

 ### Content

-All review content created by myself and other testers.
+All review content was created by myself and other testers.

 ### Media